Follow TV Tropes

 England's very first undisputed queen regnantnote , Mary I of England (18 February 1516 — 17 November 1558; reigning July 1553 — her death) was Henry VIII's elder daughter and his only surviving child by Catherine of Aragon.

-As a child, she was doted on by her parents, especially her father, whom she shared many physical traits with.
-Mary inherited her father’s reddish-gold hair, blue eyes and ruddy cheeks, and was short-sighted like her father.
+As a child, she was doted on by her parents, especially her father, with whom she shared many physical traits.
+Mary inherited her father’s reddish-gold hair, blue eyes and ruddy cheeks, and his short-sightedness.
 Mary was also close with her mother, who was very interested with Mary’s education and impressed with her talents.
 Mary was just as intelligent as her future half-siblings were, however she never had the same zeal for learning as they did.
-A lot of her education came from her mother; who encouraged female education and taught her several languages, along with several tutors.
-Mary’s greatest passion as a child was her music, she inherited her talent from her father.
-At the age of 4 and a half years old, Mary entertained a visiting French group (there to discuss with Henry about her engagement to the Dauphin of France) with a complex performance of the Virginals.
+Most of her education came from her mother who encouraged female education and taught her several languages, along with several tutors.
+Mary’s greatest passion as a child was her music, she inherited this talent from her father.
+At the age of just four, Mary entertained a visiting French group (there to discuss with Henry about her engagement to the Dauphin of France) with a complex performance of the Virginals.
 She impressed the visitors greatly and her father boasted with pride.
 As a young woman, she was said to have a rather loud and deep voice, and a powerful, yet pleasant singing voice.

-Despite Henry VIII and Anne’s love for each other, Henry was disappointed with his lack of male heirs.
-Anne was 32 when she wed the 42 year old, and gave birth to Elizabeth a few months after the secret wedding.
-2 years later Henry had a jousting accident, he was unconscious for 2 hours and nearly died.
+Despite Henry VIII and Anne Boleyn’s love for each other, Henry was disappointed with his lack of a male heir.
+Anne was 32 when she wed the 42 year old Henry, and gave birth to their daughter, Elizabeth, a few months after the secret wedding.
+Two years later, Henry was injured in a jousting accident, was unconscious for two hours and nearly died.
 His athleticism ended due to his wounded leg, and he may have also suffered brain damage.
-Henry also took up a new mistress, Jane Seymour, (a former loyal lady-in-waiting to Catherine of Aragon) and Anne caught Jane sat on Henry’s knee.
-Either the shock of the accident, the anger of her husband’s philandering or both caused Anne to miscarry their second child, a son.
-Henry thought the miscarriage was God’s way of punishing him for divorcing Catherine.
-Catherine had died by the time Henry wanted Anne out of the picture, so there was no fixing what Henry had done.
-Anne was subsequently beheaded after 3 years of marriage.
+Henry also took up a new mistress, Jane Seymour, (a former loyal lady-in-waiting to Catherine of Aragon) and Anne caught Jane sitting on Henry’s knee.
+Due to either the shock of the accident, the anger of her husband’s philandering, or both, Anne miscarried their second child, a son.
+Henry thought the miscarriage was God’s way of punishing him for his annulment from Catherine, who had died earlier that year.
+Henry wanted Anne out of the picture, and she was subsequently beheaded after 3 years of marriage.

-However, Mary was very close to Catherine Parr.
-Catherine helped Mary and her younger half-sister Elizabeth be restored to the succession after their younger brother Edward.
-Though they were technically legitimised when it came to the Succession, they remained with the title “Lady” rather than “Princess” until their father died.
+Mary was very close to her last stepmother, Catherine Parr.
+Catherine Parr was a devout Protestant who was very against the Catholic religion, but Catherine’s mother (Maud Green) had been a close friend to Mary’s mother and helped restore Mary and her half-sister Elizabeth to the line of succession after their younger brother Edward.
+Though they were technically legitimised when it came to the succession, they remained with the title “lady” rather than “princess” until their father died.
 However, during their brother's reign they became known to some as “Princess Mary” and “Princess Elizabeth” despite technically being considered illegitimate.

 Like the rest of the Tudors, Mary was very intelligent and well-educated, but she never showed the same zeal for learning as Elizabeth or Edward.
 While she lacked the charisma that characterized her father and sister, she was capable of inspiring great loyalty, especially among her friends and servants.
 A very generous, motherly woman, Mary was often asked by friends to stand godmother to their children, and also acted as a substitute mother figure to her much younger siblings (neither of whom ever knew their own actual mothers).

-Her path to the throne did not run smoothly.
-Edward unexpectedly changed the succession in their father's will in a new will drafted shortly before his death that excluded Mary from the throne because he didn’t want a Catholic to succeed him.
+Mary's path to the throne did not go smoothly.
+Edward attempted to change the succession in a will drafted shortly before his death that excluded Mary from the throne because he didn’t want a Catholic to succeed him.
 However, his advisors told him that he couldn’t exclude one sister unless he excluded Elizabeth as well.
-The reason they used to stop Mary from becoming Queen was because her parents were divorced, however the issue with that was that Elizabeth (Edward’s preferred successor) was considered just as illegitimate as Mary; her mother had been beheaded by their father.
-As such, Edward passed them both over in favour of the royal siblings' Protestant cousin, Lady Jane Grey, granddaughter of Henry VIII's sister Mary Tudor and daughter-in-law of John Dudley, the Duke of Northumberland, Edward’s regent.note Queen Jane took the throne on Edward's death, but Mary was popular with the commoners and nobles and this made Jane's position untenable, and Jane was deposed by Mary nine days later.
-Mary was greeted by crowds of thousands of cheering subjects as she rode into London and took her rightful throne.
+The reason they used to stop Mary from becoming queen was because her parents' marriage had been annulled, however the issue with that was that Elizabeth (Edward’s preferred successor) was considered just as illegitimate as Mary; her parent's marriage had similarly been annulled.
+As such, Edward passed them both over in favour of the royal siblings' Protestant cousin, Lady Jane Grey, a granddaughter of Henry VIII's sister Mary Tudor and daughter-in-law of John Dudley, the Duke of Northumberland, Edward’s regent.note When her half-brother lay dying of Tuberculosis, Mary was summoned to visit him, but was warned that this was a ploy to arrest Mary and subdue her into supporting Jane.
+Mary refused to travel to London and instead fled to the East of England, where she owned Jane took the throne on Edward's death, but Mary was popular with the commoners and nobles, and this made Jane's position untenable.
+Mary gathered an army and Jane’s army abandoned her and joined Mary’s forces, and Mary led her army to London, and Jane was deposed after just nine days as Queen.
+Mary was greeted by thousands of supporters.

-She might have succeeded in returning England to Catholicism had she borne a child to carry on her works, but that was not to be.
-She is thought to have become pregnant once, but although her abdomen swelled she never delivered a child.
-The most likely explanation is a molar pregnancy proceeding to choriocarcinoma, but some medical historians believe it was ovarian cancer.
+Mary might have succeeded in returning England to Catholicism had she borne a Catholic heir, but that was not to be.
+She is thought to have become pregnant once, and although her abdomen swelled she never delivered a child.
+The most likely explanation is a molar pregnancy proceeding to choriocarcinoma.
 It was once suggested that she might have suffered a "phantom pregnancy",note but modern historians are confident that her condition was primarily physical in nature, as phantom pregnancy is far rarer in real life than doctors of the 1930s realized.
 Also, it isn't fatal.
-Mary was happy for many months, believing she’d give birth to a child that would be a Catholic King or Queen of England.
+Mary was happy for many months, believing she’d give birth to a Catholic heir.
 Her physician told her a baby would come in May, but no baby came.
 Nobody really batted an eye, it was instead announced the baby was due in June.
 However, no child arrived.
 This was when some began to speculate the Queen wasn’t pregnant.
 However, some thought Mary would deliver a child in July.
 It didn’t happen.
 Mary said that a baby would come in August, by then she was probably the only person who thought she was expecting a child.
-On the August 2, Mary’s belly had reduced and she accepted she wasn’t going to give birth.
+On August 2, Mary’s swollen belly had reduced and she accepted she wasn’t going to give birth.
 By September, Mary was back to her normal size, very thin.

-In 1557, Philip returned to England having been made King of Spain (his father Charles had abdicated for him out of royal burnout) and asked for support against the France of Henry II.
-Mary was lovesick and agreed, she was just thrilled Philip had returned to her.
+In 1557, Philip returned to England after becoming King of Spain and asked for support against the France of Henry II.
+Mary was lovesick and agreed, and was thrilled Philip had returned to her.
 He left with English soldiers to battle with the French troops, obtaining a crushing victory in the subsequent Battle of St. Quentin, but in turn, England lost Calais back to France in a surprise attack.
-Although Philip eventually forced Henry II to sue for peace after another victory in Gravelines, it was not possible to recover Calais in Mary's lifetime, making her famously say, “when I am dead and opened, you shall find Philip and Calais lying in my heart”.
+Although Philip eventually forced Henry II to sue for peace after another victory in Gravelines, it was not possible to recover Calais in Mary's lifetime, making her famously say, “when I am dead and opened, you shall find Philip and Calais lying in my heart.”
 Mary did get a bit of good news, however.
-Though sad over Philip returning to Spain so he could rule, she and a couple of physicians believed that she might be pregnant again.
-Most of England thought it was unlikely and they were right.
-Mary was nearly 42, and the prospect of her giving birth to a child at that age in that era was almost impossible.
-Her swelling was most likely cancer.
+Though sad over Philip returning to Spain so he could rule, she and a couple of physicians believed that she might be pregnant again, meaning that while Philip was briefly in England, he and Mary must have slept together at least once.
+Most of England thought it was unlikely she was pregnant and they were right.
+Mary was nearly 42, and the prospect of her giving birth at that age in that era was almost impossible.
+Her swelling this time was most likely cancer.
 This time, the swelling didn’t reduce.
-Mary soon accepted that she wouldn’t have children.
+Mary soon accepted that she would never have a child.
 This was one of the hardest things she would ever accept, as she genuinely loved children and didn’t just want to have a child to have a Catholic heir, but to also simply be a mother and love and dote on her own family.

-By the time Mary died in 1558 aged 42, most of the crowds who cheered her five years earlier were heaving sighs of relief at her passing.
+By the time Mary died in 1558 at age 42, most of the crowds who cheered her five years earlier were heaving sighs of relief at her passing.
+Despite this, some Catholics called her “Good Queen Mary!”
 She died surrounded by only her most loyal servants and ladies-in-waiting, as most of her court had left to try and gain favor with her half-sister.
-Her greatest ally, Cardinal Pole, survived her by only twelve hours; with the two of them dead, so too was any chance of a restoration of the Catholic faith with the English populace.
+Her greatest ally, Reginald Pole, survived her by only twelve hours; with the two of them dead, so too was any chance of a restoration of the Catholic faith with the English populace.
 She was succeeded by her younger half-sister, Elizabeth.

 Tropes associated with Mary Tudor in fiction: